scrum-for-developers/scrum-for-developers-infra/ansible/README.md

 ## Problem connecting to newly created instances
 The [Ansible EC2 Dynamic Inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script) caches results.
 Execute `./ec2-dynamic-inventory/ec2.py --refresh-cache` to refresh the cache.

+## Jenkins is not showing copied jobs
+Have you tried it with turning off and on again?
+Type the following in your browser http://[putYourIpHere]/jenkins/restart and accept the restart with `Yes`